sawdust-and-diamonds/double-triple-click.kak/README.md

 Two options are defined:

-`disable_doubleclick_defaults` lets you turn off (or on) the IDE-like behaviour.
+`disable_doubleclick_defaults` — Lets you turn off (or on) the IDE-like behaviour.

-`doubleclick_wait` sets the maximum time, in seconds, that kak will wait for you to complete a series of clicks.
+`doubleclick_wait` — Sets the maximum time, in seconds, that kak will wait for you to complete a series of clicks.

 ## Other cool plugins recommended for beginners
 [kak-lsp](https://github.com/kak-lsp/kak-lsp) — Turn kak into a modern IDE, with LSP support for any language that has one